siefca/autolink_filter/README.txt

 add setting 'minimum word length' (0 - 32) i 'maximum word length' (0 - 1024 - any)
 defaults: 2, 32

-add setting 'leaves only'
-defaults: true

-add field 'no autolink'

-add setting for content type selection
+add setting for content type selection (?)

-validate tooltip's HTML or move us
+Why the term fetching is it called 3 times?
+Fix it using some static method that will keep the vocab.